 He is board certified in Internal Medicine, Cardiovascular Disease, Echocardiography, Nuclear Cardiology, Cardiovascular Computed Tomography and Vascular Ultrasound interpretation.
 Dr. Chokshi is a Fellow of the American College of Cardiology.

-Vikram Brahmanandam, MD is a cofounder of IHS.
+Vikram Brahmanandam, MD is a cofounder of IHS and our Director of Cardiac MRI Strategy.
 He is currently an Assistant Professor of Medicine at the Montefiore-Einstein Center for Heart and Vascular Care in New York City.
 He is a noninvasive cardiologist with expertise in cardiac CT and MRI in addition to echocardiography, nuclear cardiology and general clinical cardiology.
 He participates in the training of both cardiology and radiology fellows.
 He is board certified in Internal Medicine, Cardiovascular Medicine, Echocardiography and Nuclear Cardiology.